mmhanif/self-halt/_posts/2022-06-30-Should-Auld-Acquaintance.markdown

 ## Backstory

-I few days before Christmas last year, I got a LinkedIn message from a former colleague wishing me a happy holiday season.
+A few days before Christmas last year, I got a LinkedIn message from a former colleague wishing me a happy holiday season.
 This was not someone I knew particularly well - I had only interacted with him a few times - but I appreciated his reaching out to me.
 It got me thinking I should do the same to my network and just send a simple season's greetings message to people who I had not interacted with for a while.

 ## Strong Ties, Weak Ties and No Ties